suffolklibraries/lgc/content/collections/events/watch-dance-class.md

     content:
       -
         type: text
-        text: 'An immersive and interactive dance show inviting family audiences to create, imagine and explore whole new ways of thinking, playing and moving. '
+        text: 'Watch Dance Class is an open house company experience, perfect for dance students, artists, bloggers and anyone interested in peeking behind the scenes – you’ll be free to draw, paint or simply observe.
+Don’t miss this exclusive insight, as Mark Bruce Company prepare to perform in a professional company class.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'Dance, fashion, and live music meet the magic of origami to sweep us up on a spirited and inspiring adventure in a land made purely of paper and play.'
+        text: 'This is a real treat for anyone coming along to ‘Phantoms’, the triple bill showing at the Jerwood DanceHouse on Friday 18 and Saturday 19 March 2022.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'Please don’t hesitate to get in touch with your questions or if you would like to try a taster session you can call Dance East on '
+        text: '‘Watch Dance Class’ is free to attend, but booking is required.'
   -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'Please don’t hesitate to get in touch with your questions on ' -
         type: text
         marks: